We apply a third-party certification system, meaning that certification of farms and product suppliers are done by independent certifiers.

 Certifiers are accredited and monitored by an independent accreditation organisation, Assurance Services International.
 This ensures our program is robust, credible and meets best practice guidelines for standard-setting organisations as set out by ISEAL Alliance and United Nation’s Food and Agriculture Organization (FAO).
 Certified farms are subject to annual surveillance audits including a risk analysis, focusing on the farms improvement plan/s and on a sample of the standard requirements.

 Who can assess against the ASC standards?

-Joint Checklists ASC and GLOBALG.A.P.
+Joint checklists ASC and GLOBALG.A.P.

-The committee consists of our Standards Director, Chair of Technical Advisory Group, Chair of Supervisory Board and our CEO.
+The committee consists of the Head of Standards and Science, Chair of Technical Advisory Group and an elected Technical Advisory Group member.
 If a certifier encounters an identical situation for which an earlier variance request has been submitted and approved, then the certifier can refer to the earlier variance request in the audit report for its decision.
 An overview on the variance request and their status can be found via: